segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 Google's [Display & Video (DV360)](https://marketingplatform.google.com/about/display-video-360/){:target="_blank"} service is an end-to-end campaign management tool that enables enterprise customers to plan, measure, and run display and video advertisements.

 > info ""
-> **Note**: You can connect to a Google Ad Manager account.
+> You can connect to a Google Ad Manager account.
 For more information, see [4.
 Create an audience and finish DV360 configuration](#4-create-an-audience-and-finish-dv360-configuration) below.
-When filling out the `User-Role Granted` selected `Publisher` if you place to connect to Google Ad Manager.
+Set **User-Role Granted** to `Publisher` if you plan to connect to Google Ad Manager.

 Segment's integration with DV360 enables Segment customers to sync audiences created in Engage with DV360 for centralized audience management and improved retargeting.